Code-Institute-Submissions/assign4-ecommence/README.md

  d. edit a author [edit author](hhttps://ecommence-books.herokuapp.com/books/authors/update/2)
  e. delete a book [delete book](https://ecommence-books.herokuapp.com/books/delete/3)
  f. delete a author [delete author](hhttps://ecommence-books.herokuapp.com/books/authors/delete/3)
+ g. access the database.

 ## Wireframes
+The idea of webpage wireframes for this project was completed with AdobeXD tools.
+The document was saved as pdf format in the folder named docs or click on the link [wireframes]().

 ## E-Classic Books Shop Features
 ### Index/Home page
+a.
+Features for user attraction
+* Popular books list with image and brief description on the right side of the webpage and easy to browsing with touch and scroll up.
+* An Explore button which direct the user to the books collection.
+b.
+Features for user navigation
+* A fixed top clear navbar allow users to navigate to Home, Books, Authors, carts, Login/signup/logout.
+c.
+Features for user notification
+* Flash message will be show on the navbar allow user to be notify for successful process such login, logout, add to cart, payment complete, etc
+d.
+Features for user info and shopping cart
+* Username and Number of item in the cart show on the right of the navbar.

+e.
+Hidden features
+* if the logging as superuser/admin, navigation to add a book and add a author can be seen on navbar menu.
+* Only logging as superuser/admin, can perform CRUD functions for books and authors.

 ### Books page
+a.
+Search Features
+* Two search type input can be choose for search purpose by users.
+* Option One is user can keyin a keyword related to the book title.
+* Option Two is user can browse the Author dropdown bar of current complete list of available author name.

+b.
+Card display
+* Touch and swipe action to for user to browse all the books in the collection.
+* The search result of the query will be display on this card.
+* Each books card comes with its own info such as title, author, price and individual add to cart button.
+* User can click on the books title for more info about that selected books to directly to the books view page.
+* The selected books can be added to cart directly via the individual add to cart button.

+### Book View pages
+a.
+Info Presentation
+* The info of books that presents in this page such as book image, title, Author , price, ISBN, Date published, length, quotes and description.
+* The individual add to cart button also place in the view page for user easy access add to cart without back to all books collection page.

+b.Hidden features
+* Only with logging as superuser/admin, Update and edit button function can seen and access.

 ### Authors Pages
+a.
+Column card
+* The list of all author can be view in column card display with their name as the link to the biography info page.
+* The use will be direct to author view page by click on the author name.

+### Author View pages
+a.
+Info Presentation
+* The info about author that presents in this page such as Author image, Name , biography and his/her published book title list.

+b.Hidden features
+* Only with logging as superuser/admin, Update and edit button function can seen and access.

 ### Cart Page
+a.
+Info Presentation
+* The info that presents in this page are such as Book image, quantity , title , and total price.
+* User can remove the item and change the item quantity(Updated button).
+* The List of all item in the cart is presented in a table layout.
+* Summary of total Payment for the Purchase are showed at the bottom left of the page.

+b.
+Check process
+* The Checkout button placed below of the summary of total purchase cost.
+* It will redirect to credit card payment procees via click on the checkout button.

 ### Login/Logout/SignUp Page
 * The account management pages are managed by Django-AllAuth